July 13, 2026

 The second voice is a sarcastic, head-tripping curmudgeon.
 It’s a mix of George Carlin’s biting humor, Hunter S. Thompson’s wild energy, and Sam Kinison’s raw intensity, all of them tweaking on cocaine and tequila.
 I use this voice when I want to challenge assumptions or cut through nonsense with a punch.

 The third voice sits somewhere between Melville and Hemingway.
+I’ve been told my tone approximates Steinbeck’s, and I’ll take it as a compliment rather than a criticism.
 Here, I try to wax poetic, exploring deeper emotions or the human condition.
 Most of the time, I end up tripping over the rug just as it is pulled out from under me because life rarely lets you wax poetic without interruption.

 Each voice allows me to connect with readers in various ways, whether to inform, provoke, or reflect.